 The County's revenue collections since the Great Recession have gradually increased, after falling significantly in 2009.
 As shown in the table below, projections outline increased revenue in 2018, largely due to one-time revenues, with a slight decrease in 2019 and stronger revenue growth returning in 2020-2024 as property valuations slowly improve.
-However, the Kansas Legislature's decision during the 2014 legislative session to phase out the mortgage registration fee by 2019 has a significant impact on the long-term forecast.
-Additionally, potential State actions to address funding challenges in State Fiscal Year 2020, which runs from July 1, 2019 through June 30, 2020, continue to pose a threat to the County's financial condition.
+However, the Kansas Legislature's decision during the 2014 legislative session to phase out the mortgage registration fee has a significant impact on the long-term forecast.